Daily Weather Forecast For Louisville - News Break

 Saturday, May 29

-Slight chance drizzle in the day; while slight chance rain showers then partly cloudy during night
+Slight chance drizzle then mostly cloudy in the day; while partly cloudy during night

 Sunday, May 30